Sector Four, Galatia

 “Thanks,” Roland nods, knowing how much it hurt Haley to crouch like this.
 She wasn’t anywhere near as flexible as she used to be, thanks to all of the damage the bombing had done.
 With all of the tendons and ligaments that had been severed, it was a miracle she could move at all.

 “Ready when you are, boss,” Astrid calls from behind.
 Roland glances back in time to see Astrid staring angrily at Haley who was on the ground with Roland.
 When she notices Roland looking at her, she snaps her attention away from Haley and nods at Roland.
-She then spins around and disappears in the foliage at the edge of their camp.
+She then spins around and disappears into the foliage at the edge of their camp.

 “We’re almost done here,” Roland reassures the others, “We have to save every round we have until we can salvage more from a wreck.”